-There are five finalists for the dean of University of Baltimore School of Law that will be visiting campus beginning March 26.
+There are five finalists for the dean of University of Baltimore School of Law that will visit campus beginning March 26.
 I will review these candidates for you and make my selection.
 To be fair, I have never met or even heard of any of these people.
 I’ve limited my education to a three minute Google search of the candidates.

 - >Penelope Bryan, dean of Whittier Law School in California.
 She appears to be a family law attorney of note before coming to academia.
 My concern is that Whittier is not exactly a legal titan.
 Whittier wants to be UB one day.
 Why does she want to leave there (who leaves southern California?) and why has she been unable to turn Whittier around?
 Do we have evidence that she is a great dean instead of just being a great lawyer?
 Alfredo Garcia, who is a professor and former dean at the St. Thomas University School of Law in Florida.
 My first problem with Mr. Garcia is that when you Google his name, you learn that there was a movie called “Bring Me the Head of Alfredo Garcia.”
 This is a bad omen as is the fact that he ran a law school that sounds like it belongs on a Caribbean island.
 Garcia has a compelling personal story, he is the first Cuban born dean of a U.S. law school.
 But the question I have for Garcia is the same for Bryan: why didn’t you turn around St. Thomas (and, for Garcia, why did you step down as dean?).